qualitylab-marco-ie/sypp/README.md

 ## Safety Notes

 * Ensure the pumps and relays are powered correctly and safely.
-* Use opto-isolated relay boards to protect your Raspberry Pi GPIOs.
+* Use opto-iSOLENOID ated relay boards to protect your Raspberry Pi GPIOs.
 * If controlling high-power devices, follow proper electrical safety practices.

 ---